 Organizations must establish leadership principles that form a solid, post- crisis foundation.
 Executive leaders have a unique opportunity to shape or re-shape and leverage the company cultures that will provide meaningful and enduring impact for their organizations.
 Organizational culture is one of the most important differentiators companies possess and, just check out any Glassdoor review, one that has significant impact on whether prospective employees will flock to it and whether current employees will flee from it.
 Forbes offers five recommendations for effective culture management:

-Recognize employees who act in the way you desire and for performance aligned with your preferred culture, and hold people accountable for behaviors and performance that are not.
+- Recognize employees who act in the way you desire and for performance aligned with your preferred culture, and hold people accountable for behaviours & performance that are not.

 Corporate culture has always been an important aspect of business, but the need to intentionally manage culture is especially critical now.
 “There is an intersection between culture and business strategy that must come from the top.” says Dave Pye, Chairman of Portman Partners.
 ‘One cannot exist without the other and it is those guiding principles that will drive employee buy-in from the bottom up.”